-By the end of Day 1, students should

-be able to create their own GitHub ac-

-counts, create repositories, and make

-By the end of Day 2, students should

-- By the end of Week 1, students should be able to work in pairs or small groups to develop a Qt application, and should be comfortable using GitHub to collaborate on their project. - By the end of Week 2, students should have joined an open-source project on GitHub that uses Qt, and should have made contributions to the project.
+- 1. By the end of Day 1, students should be able to create their own GitHub accounts, create repositories, and make commits. - 2.
+By the end of Day 2, students should have a basic understanding of the Qt framework and be able to create a simple C++ application. - 3.
+By the end of Week 1, students should be able to work in pairs or small groups to develop a Qt application, and should be comfortable using GitHub to collaborate on their project. - By the end of Week 2, students should have joined an open-source project on GitHub that uses Qt, and should have made contributions to the project.